The Three Supplements Dr Brad Takes

 This is a “non-feminizing” type of estrogen that the Interventions Testing Program demonstrated a lifespan extension in males.
 There’s also data showing an improvement in muscle strength.

-Similar to Rapamycin, I’m very excited about this molecule, however I don’t think that it should be used outside of clinical trials to assess both safety and efficacy.
+Similar to Rapamycin, Dr Brad is very excited about this molecule, however he doesn't think that it should be used outside of clinical trials to assess both safety and efficacy.

-Supplements I Used To Take But Have Now Stopped
+Supplements Dr Brad Used To Take But Then Stopped

 NMN/NR:

 There’s interesting mice and single cell studies regarding NAD+ precursors, however the human data demonstrating a benefit is lacking.
-I focus on stopping my NAD from declining by using a small dose of Niacin, regular exercise, a great diet, periods of safe fasting, and restful sleep.
+Dr Brad focuses on stopping his NAD from declining by using a small dose of Nicotinamide in MicroVitamin, regular exercise, a great diet, periods of safe fasting, and restful sleep.

 Furthermore we don’t know the long-term effects of boosting NAD+ to very high levels.